 There are a few different types of therapy that can help with hoarding.
 One type is cognitive-behavioral therapy, which helps you change the way you think and behave.
 This type of therapy can help you deal with your urges to hoard and learn how to discard items in a more healthy way.
 Talk to your doctor or therapist about which type of therapy may be right for you.

 Grief counselling is a form of therapy that helps people cope with the loss of a loved one.
 It can help people understand their emotions and cope with the changes that are happening in their lives.
 Grief counselling can also help people find ways to honour their loved one’s memory.

 Grief counselling can help people work through their emotions.
 If you are experiencing a lot of grief and feel like you can’t cope, it is important to see a psychologist so you can get the help that you need.
 Grief counselling can help you find a way to process your loss and start to rebuild your life.

 Grief counselling can be helpful for people of all ages.
-It is often used to help children and teenagers cope with the loss of a parent or sibling.
-It can also be helpful for adults who are grieving the loss of a spouse or partner.
-Contact us to talk to a psychologist about grief.
+It is often used to help adults and youth cope with the loss of friends and family.
+Contact us to talk to a counselling psychologist about grief.